Older borrowers could continue paying their mortgages until they die or move into care, under a new proposal by the city watchdog.

 How much money would you have left in your pocket?

-But that’s assuming your property grows in value, which it’s not guaranteed to do.
-If your property price stagnates, they may walk away with much less – and if were to drop, you or your estate could end up owing the bank money after the sale.
-While unlikely, this is a possibility that borrowers should be aware of.
+This example also assumes your property will grow in value, which it’s not guaranteed to do.
+If your property price stagnates, an interest only borrower may walk away with much less – and if were to drop, you or your estate could end up owing the bank money after the sale.

 Also, older borrowers are unlikely to qualify for a repayment mortgage that will last beyond their working years – so in our example, the reality is a borrower today might have few options for getting on the property ladder at all.